sm-da/my-awesome/README.md

 - [MichaelYuhe/ai-group-tabs](https://github.com/MichaelYuhe/ai-group-tabs) - Organize and group your Chrome tabs with AI
 - [RicardoValdovinos/vite-react-boilerplate](https://github.com/RicardoValdovinos/vite-react-boilerplate) - A production ready, scalable starter template for Vite + React
 - [SawyerHood/draw-a-ui](https://github.com/SawyerHood/draw-a-ui) - Draw a mockup and generate html for it
+- [Skye-31/workers-ai-bot](https://github.com/Skye-31/workers-ai-bot) - A discord bot using Cloudflare Workers AI to do image generation based on text prompts
 - [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
 Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation.
 - [Tenpi/Waifu2x-GUI](https://github.com/Tenpi/Waifu2x-GUI) - An app that upscales anime-styled images, gifs, and videos with waifu2x.
 - [a16z-infra/ai-town](https://github.com/a16z-infra/ai-town) - A MIT-licensed, deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.